birc-ctib-2022/transposable-elements-najasofie/README.md

 | len | O(1)  | O(1)  |
 | str | O(n)  | O(n)  |

-n = the length of the genome
-m = length of the te
+n = the length of the genome__ m = length of the te__

-Common to both methods
+Common to both methods__
-init: Makering empty lists take constant time, while appeneding to a list take O(n), because we append n times.
+init: Makering empty lists take constant time, while appeneding to a list take O(n), because we append n times.__
-copy_te: first we search for the te in our ID list, which take O(n), after we run over the length of the te. then we use the insert_te function.
+copy_te: first we search for the te in our ID list, which take O(n), after we run over the length of the te. then we use the insert_te function.__
-disable_te: running over the genome, and finding all the positions with the right te ID, and disable then.
+disable_te: running over the genome, and finding all the positions with the right te ID, and disable then.__
-active_te: returning a list take constant time, therefor O(1)
+active_te: returning a list take constant time, therefor O(1).__
-len: Taking the length with the build in function len() of a list take constant time, therefor O(1)
+len: Taking the length with the build in function len() of a list take constant time, therefor O(1)__

-List method:
+List method:__
 insert_te: we tjek if the position (pos) is longer than the length and if the position is in a already active te, there both take constant time.
 But if the position is in a active te, the running time of the disable function gets added to the running time.
-Then we append m times (when m is the length of the te there is added).
+Then we append m times (when m is the length of the te there is added).__
-str: useing join() which take linear time -> O(n)
+str: useing join() which take linear time -> O(n)__

-linked method:
+linked method:__

-insert_te: looping over all element before the position, there in the worst case are longer then the list. if the position is in a active te, the running time of the disable function gets added to the running time. then looping in the length of the te minus 1. last we append in the length of the te we are inserting.
+insert_te: looping over all element before the position, there in the worst case are longer then the list. if the position is in a active te, the running time of the disable function gets added to the running time. then looping in the length of the te minus 1. last we append in the length of the te we are inserting.__

-disable_te:
+disable_te:__
-str: we are makering a while loop that runs in the length of the list, therefor O(n).
+str: we are makering a while loop that runs in the length of the list, therefor O(n).__